 For these reasons my discovery of Krishnamurti was an explosion in life.
 I discovered him in the right phase of my life: in college.
 I have spoken about this in one of my audio interviews.
 For about seventeen years, he guided me in the spiritual journey, through the heat and dust of the world, grooming me from being a spiritual toddler to becoming a mature spiritual mind, razor sharp in the art of discrimination.
 I am heavily indebted to him for that.
 But his teachings has paradoxes.

 This article shows how sophisticated the traditional systems are, how deft, well-structured and comprehensive they are as tools to lead an earnest seeker to liberation.
 These attributes are sorely lacking in Krishnamurti’s teachings.
 They are diffuse, unstructured, not graded and leave many questions unanswered for a serious seeker.
 Having said that, he has his place.
 His psychological style of exploring mind through real life relationships is something unparalleled.
 Thus, his teachings can be the gate for many a modern seeker to enter the bewildering world of spirituality and liberation.
 And most certainly what he said about truth was the same as all the paths say – it is never known as any object or concept of mind.
+Truth is revealed when the psychological mind ends, along with all its conceptualizations of ultimate reality.

 For the sake of my friend, in the end I also mention English philosopher, Douglas Hardy who discovers the reality – Awareness, through a totally scientific exploration.